p2p/bitcoin-exchange/README.md

 bitcoin-exchange
 ================
-The purpose of this project is to build a decentralized p2p exchange where client orders are matched in one global decentralized exchange system.

-This exchange system will consist of many virtual exchanges created by broker alliances which enables both local and global trading of digital and physical assets.
+The purpose of this project is to build a global exchange system backed by bitcoin and p2p technology.
+This exchange system will host many virtual exchanges created by broker alliances which enables both local and global trading of assets in form of OTC markets.
+The overall goal of this project is to contribute to a free market economy with the help of bitcoin and decentralization.

-Any asset can be traded against any other asset in this exchange and fees are paid in bitcoin.
-This exchange-broker model is a simplified model of the CME Globex exchange handling futures contracts.
+This exchange system could be used by this kind of markets:
+* FX (Bitcoin & Fiat currencies)
+* Precious metals
+* Commodities
+* Stocks and Funds
+* Derivatives
+* Auctions
+* Bartering

+The solution described in this file is derived from a collection of ideas proposed at bitcointalk.org and is still being discussed until we reach consensus of a final solution and a detailed architecture.

+# Inspiration:
-Inspiration: github.com/bitcoin, #Bitcoin-OTC, github.com/bitcoinx, github.com/macourtney/Dark-Exchange, github.com/FellowTraveler/Open-Transactions, github/?/p2pool,
+github.com/bitcoin, #Bitcoin-OTC, github.com/bitcoinx, github.com/macourtney/Dark-Exchange, github.com/FellowTraveler/Open-Transactions, github/?/p2pool,
-retroshare.sourceforge.net, Ripple.com, CME Group, https://en.bitcoin.it/wiki/Contracts, https://en.bitcoin.it/wiki/Distributed_markets
+retroshare.sourceforge.net, Ripple.com, CME Group, Forex markets, OTC-markets, Western Union, https://en.bitcoin.it/wiki/Contracts, https://en.bitcoin.it/wiki/Distributed_markets, http://en.wikipedia.org/wiki/Peer-to-peer_lending, http://en.wikipedia.org/wiki/Over-the-counter_(finance)

 ## Exchange system